chihyu1206/DSAI_FinalProject-CouponPurchasePrediction/README.md

 * --re_train: Generate a new train file generated randomly.
 (True of False. default: False)
 * --train: if "--re_train" is needed, assign a output path for the training file. (path/to/train, default: "train.csv")
 * --sample_number: Assign a positive integer(MAX: 2833180) of sampling for training.
 (Default: 100000)
 * --re_test: Generate a test file for testing.
 (True or False.
-Default: False)
+Default: True)
 * --test: If "--re_test" is needed, assign a output path for the training file. (path/to/test, default: "test.csv")